Making a Difference in the Community

 Part of the plan involves economic development efforts and the CDC is taking a leadership role with the renovation of the former Boys and Girls Club Building.
 Once a center of community activity, the building has come back to life with the CDC’s creation of The Enterprise Center, Winston-Salem’s only business incubator.

 The Enterprise Center provides space and professional support for the WSSU Center for Entrepreneurship to help small businesses grow, create new jobs and attract additional investment in the area.
 Beyond its role as a business incubator, the Center will also eventually provide space to meet community needs.
-Last summer it became home to the Simon’s Green Acre, a community garden and nutritional education project started by staff and students from the university.
+In 2011 it became home to the Simon’s Green Acre, a community garden and nutritional education project started by staff and students from the university.